 Why we do it:

-During the summer of 2010, the Trust for America’s Health and the Robert Wood Johnson Foundation published a report called “F as in Fat: How Obesity Threatens America’s Future.”
+Trust for America’s Health and the Robert Wood Johnson Foundation published a report called “F as in Fat: How Obesity Threatens America’s Future.”
 The report named West Virginia the fourth most obese state in the union.

 The lifestyle choices and decisions that students make during middle school ultimately affect the type of person they become as an adult.
 In reaction to this, we provide a program where students can find the support and encouragement they need to help them discover who they are and who they want to become.
-Currently, our program operates at Charles Town and Harpers Ferry Middle Schools for 6th, 7th, and 8th grade students once a week throughout the school year.
+Currently, our program operates at Charles Town and Harpers Ferry Middle Schools for 6th, 7th, and 8th grade students once a week throughout the academic year.

-The LIA program focuses on at-risk youth and works to reduce the percentage of students that will drop out of school in the future.
+The LIA program focuses on youth empowerment and works to reduce the percentage of students that will drop out of school in the future.
 Through team-building exercises, challenge activities, an engaging curriculum, field trips, and guest speakers, we work to create a positive peer support group and strive to empower students to become leaders.

 Our curriculum is evaluated through testing and surveys to ensure the success of our program.
 Although we make sure to evaluate the curriculum and opportunities that we offer the students, many experiences provided by the program cannot be measured, such as a student’s first night sleeping under the stars, a face-to-face encounter with wildlife, or an overall increase in confidence and emotional support.